giovancombo/ParallelImageRenderer/README.md

 ### 2.2 - Code general structure
 The project is built around a main **`Renderer`** class, which is the core of the implementation.
 This class manages all the operations for circle rendering.
 It defines the 2D surface (named "canvas") through its dimensions (for simplicity, `width = height = canvas_size`), a collection of circles to render stored in a vector, and the canvas itself implemented as a linear array of pixels, where each pixel is represented by a `Color` object, which defines its RGB values.

-Operationally, the class implements three fundamental private methods: `isPixelInCircle`, which determines if a point belongs to a circle, `processPixel`, which calculates a pixel's final color considering all circles containing it, and `alphaBlending`, which handles color composition considering circle transparency effects.
+Operationally, the class implements three fundamental private methods: `isPixelInCircle`, which determines if a point belongs to a circle, `processPixel`, which calculates the final color of a pixel considering all circles containing it, and `alphaBlending`, which handles color composition considering circle transparency effects.

 The class' public interface includes the two methods `renderSequential` and `renderParallel` that implement the sequential and parallel versions of the program respectively.

-The outputs of these methods are two structs, `SequentialResult` and `ParallelResult`, containing essential data and measurements for quantitative characterization of each run.
+The outputs of these methods are two structs, `SequentialResult` and `ParallelResult`, containing essential data and measurements for the quantitative characterization of each run.

 The `main.cpp` file allows defining several constants, to enable multiple combinations in the same run:
 - `CANVAS_SIZES`: 2D surface dimensions {256, 512, 1024}